 - Side was pierced (John 19:34)

 Jesus also did not have a single bone broken.
 He laid His life down willingly and became sin for us on the cross.
 He was consumed by death for a moment, but He was victorious in His resurrection.
 One day, He will return to consume the wicked until they are but ashes (Malachi 4:1,3).
 Both the Romans who carried out the sacrifice and the high priest, Caiaphas, who looked on believed themselves to be clean before Jesus died.
-After His death, they were both defiled and would remain unclean unless they were to have believed in that death and resurrection to cleanse them.
+After His death, they were both defiled.
+They would remain unclean unless they were to have believed in that death and resurrection to cleanse them.
 Just like the open sacrifice outside the gate would draw people in, in John 12:32, Jesus says (about His crucifixion) “And I, if I be lifted up from the earth, will draw all men unto me.”

 The Carcass Was Burned With Cedar, Hyssop, and a Scarlet Cord